bcomnes/node-handbook/README.md

 As a result, there are tons of bad modules.
 There are lots of good ones too.
 This solves the following issues:

-- Community complacency with mediocre, monolithic packages
+- Community complacency with mediocre, monolithic packages.
+Everyone feels free to make something better, even if it sort of already exists.
-- Stale standard libraries with lots of roadblocks in the way of improvements
+- Stale standard libraries with lots of roadblocks in the way of improvements.
+Javascript doesn't have a standard library, and doesn't need one.
-- Over designed and complicated do-all
+- Over designed and complicated do-all module APIs.
+The simplest and best modules usually win eventually!
+- Denies [Architecture Astronauts](http://www.joelonsoftware.com/articles/fog0000000018.html) of Air, as they are side-stepped by multiple working modules during their never ending design debates.
-- Lack of of solution diversity for different problem domains
+- Lack of of solution diversity for different problem domains.
+Usually there are 3 - 100 different modules to choose from.
-- Unwarranted community influence over language features
+- Unwarranted individual influence over language features and community culture.

 ## `.package.json` is here to save you